jim-brighter/os-configs/windows/README.md

 ```
 - Reboot
 - Configure installed apps
+- Get the CaskaydiaCove NF font from Nerd Fonts

 ## Fixing the Sleep after 2 Minutes Bug
 - Open the registry and navigate to: